PrePass Frequently Asked Questions and Answers

 For assistance, please contact the PrePass Service Center at 1-800-PREPASS (1-800-773-7277).

 Customers can perform most maintenance related to the vehicles and transponders enrolled in their account by logging into their PrePass.com account.
 If you need assistance, please contact PrePass Customer Service at 1-800-PREPASS (1-800-773-7277).

 Please contact the Customer Service Center at 1-800-PREPASS (1-800-773-7277).
 Please have your registration and transponder available when you call, as we will need information from both items to quickly assist you.

 Please refer to the available reports in the INFORM reports portal for this information.

 The PrePass ELD application is self-certified and registered with FMCSA.
 It is also compliant with all laws and privacy regulations.
-Beyond that all your data is encrypted, protected by your password as well as the security that you use on your device.
+Beyond that, all of your data is encrypted and protected by your password and your device security.
+The Device Name registered with FMCSA is PrePass ELD.

 PrePass ELD data is encrypted and stored in the cloud, which creates a secure backup that can be recovered even if a device is lost or damaged beyond repair.

 The application runs on a mobile device.
 It connects via Bluetooth to a Nexiq Blue‑Link OBD adapter that plugs into the truck’s diagnostic port.
 This connection may or may not need a special cable, depending on the vehicle’s OBD port.
 Once connected, it will track operation metrics and automatically synchronize with the vehicle to record all driving time, date, time of day, location, engine hours, vehicle miles and driver identification data.
 The PrePass ELD only records the data required by law.

 Yes.
 The PrePass ELD will work with multiple device formats as well as recent Android and iOS devices.
 All devices must have mobile internet access and be mounted and secured in a fixed position.